Catalonia's future on the line as Puigdemont prepares to address parliament

 - Supporters want him to declare independence but unclear if he will

+(CNN)Pro-independence Catalans began to gather on the streets of Barcelona Tuesday ahead of a hotly anticipated speech by the region's leader on the status of the restive province.

+Carles Puigdemont, the President of Catalonia, is under intense pressure to back down from plans to declare independence from Spain following a disputed referendum.

-(CNN)Catalonia's leader is due to address a specially convened session of the region's parliament Tuesday, as he comes under growing pressure to stop short of declaring independence from Spain.
+Puigdemont is due to address a specially convened session of the region's parliament that begins at t 12pm ET.

-Carles Puigdemont, the region's elected president, had been expected to make the declaration to unilaterally split from Spain at the meeting, but a huge weekend show of opposition to Catalan independence had cast doubt on whether he would go ahead with such a provocative move.
+The Parc de la Ciutadella, which houses the Catalan parliament building, was sealed off to the public for safety reasons, with the Catalan police Mossos guarding the entrances and exits.

+National police and the Guardia Civil kept a low profile, according to CNN reporters.

+Mayor of Barcelona Ada Colau, an influential figure who has been critical of both sides, called for de-escalation.
+She urged Puigdemont not to make a unilateral declaration of independence, and also called on the government of Prime Minister Mariano Rajoy not to impose direct rule from Madrid.
+"Now is the time for dialogue," she said in address from in Barcelona.

+Colau said Spain was experiencing its "worst institutional crisis since democracy began" and said Spain's political elected representatives should "find a solution that is inclusive and up to standards we have been living."

-Adding pressure, neighboring France said Monday it would not recognize an independent Catalonia -- and independence would result in automatic expulsion from the European Union.
+Neighboring France said Monday it would not recognize an independent Catalonia -- and independence would result in automatic expulsion from the European Union.

-However despite such moves, thousands of separatists are expected to show up at the parliament in Barcelona to show support for the plan, and to call on Puigdemont to honor his commitments to the pro-independence movement.
+However thousands of supporters of independence are expected to show up at the parliament in Barcelona to show support for the plan, and to call on Puigdemont to honor his commitments to the separatist movement.

-Spain was plunged into political uncertainty last week following a divisive and controversial referendum on October 1 that found a majority of Catalan voters in favor of independence for the wealthy, northeastern region of Spain.
+The political uncertainty began with a divisive and controversial referendum on October 1 that found a majority of Catalan voters in favor of independence for the wealthy, northeastern region of Spain.

 Madrid declared the referendum illegal and Spanish police tried to shut the vote down by firing rubber bullets and pulling voters from polling booths in scenes that shocked many across Europe.